Gangs

 - Group members collectively or individually engage in a pattern of criminal activity.

-- One of the primary activities of the group is the commission of crimes enumerated in section 186.22 of the California Penal Code.
+- One of the group's primary activities is committing crimes enumerated in section 186.22 of the California Penal Code.

 What are the criteria for identifying a person as a gang member?